dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 </html>
 ```

-When this example is up and running in the browser I end up with the current values of the state object being displayed. moving the mouse around will result in the position being updated, and clicking the mouse button will change the value of the down boolean value.
+When this example is up and running in the browser I end up with the current values of the state object being displayed.
+Moving the mouse around will result in the position being updated, and clicking the mouse button will change the value of the down boolean value.

 ### 1.4 - parent and child divs

-Now for an example where I am really starting to get into the whole parent and child element with with mouse events.
+Now for an example where I am starting to get into the whole parent and child element thing with mouse events.
 For this example I have a single parent div, and I am creating and injecting a whole bunch of child elements into this parent element.
-This time around I am attaching just a single event hander to the parent element, and I am using the target and current target properties of the event object to find out if I am dealing with a child element or not.
+This time around I am attaching just a single event handler to the parent element, and I am using the target and current target properties of the event object to find out if I am dealing with a child element or not.

 In the event that I am dealing with a child element that was clicked I am giving just the child a new random position, else if I am clicking the parent element then I set new random positions for all the children of the parent element.
+So then this is just another example of what there is to work with when it comes to event objects in mouse events.
+I can get a window relative position, and I can get references to elements.

 ```html
 <html>